unicode-org/icu/docs/userguide/design.md

 **ICU Version 3.0 or Later.** Binary compatibility of ICU releases is supported beginning with ICU version 3.0.
 Older versions of ICU (2.8 and earlier) do not provide for binary compatibility between versions.

+**Provide both “common” and “i18n” libraries, or build a combined library.**
+It is rare but possible that services/APIs move from one library to another.
+For example, many years ago we moved the BreakIterator APIs from i18n to common, so that word titlecasing functions no longer needed separate code to find titlecasing or word break opportunities.

+More recently, the ListFormatter moved from the common library to i18n when its features grew beyond primitive patterns to also support FieldPosition and FormattedValue features.

+There is also a third, “io” library.
+It is possible that some of its functionality may be moved to the i18n or common libraries.
+(A likely candidate might be `operator<<(std::ostream& stream, const UnicodeString& s)`, although there are no actual plans to do so at the time of this writing.)

+One can build a combined library which provides the exports from both the “common” and “i18n” libraries, in order to provide a single library for linking against.

+This may be needed for some platforms where there is a strong relationship between an API and the library that implements it.
+For example, on Windows platforms, attempting to find an API that has been moved with a `LoadLibrary`/`GetProcAddress` approach will fail, unless you are using a combined library.

 #### Linking against multiple versions of ICU4C